kartiknautiyal/Binary-Classifier/README.md

 # Binary-Classifier
+First attempt at an image classifier.
 It is a binary classifier which works on keras module in python

 This script uses data from https://drive.google.com/file/d/1dbcWabr3Xrr4JvuG0VxTiweGzHn-YYvW/view The Zip file consists of images of cars and planes.
 They have been separated into 2 folders of training and test.
 Further, they have been labeled as 'cars' and 'planes'.